Tanmay7709/anime/readMe.txt

 to push the file in the repository then it will ask for username and password key after that

-Tanmay7709
-here is nothing since github hates me and doesnt let me do anything

 cd ~/Documents/github/anime/